BYLAWS OF THE ASSOCIATION OF DISCIPLINE DEFENSE COUNSEL

 (A): Quorum of the Membership

 A majority of members in good standing shall constitute a quorum of the membership for the transaction of business.
 Business may be continued after withdrawal of enough members to leave less than a quorum, provided any action taken (other than adjournment) is approved by at least a majority of the required quorum for that meeting.

 (B) Quorum of the Board

-All notices required to be given under these bylaws shall be given by first class mail and by e-mail.
+All notices required to be given under these Bylaws shall be given by first class mail or by e-mail.

-These by laws may be amended by majority vote of he membership at any regular membership meeting or at any special membership meeting called for that purpose.
-A thirty (30) day notice in writing shall be given to each member in good standing of any meeting where a vote is to be had on amending the bylaws.
+These Bylaws may be amended by majority vote of the membership at any regular membership meeting or at any special membership meeting called for that purpose.
+A thirty (30) day written notice shall be given to each member in good standing of any meeting where a vote is to be had on amending the Bylaws.
 The notice shall state the nature of the assessment or bylaw amendment.
 A copy of the proposed amendments shall be included with the Notice.
-A copy of the proposed changes to the bylaws shall b made available to all members in attendance at the meeting where a vote is taken on the amendments: to the bylaws.
+A copy of the proposed changes to the Bylaws shall be made available to all members in attendance at the meeting where a vote is taken on the amendments to the Bylaws.

 David Cameron Carr